 How many different sitar sizes are there?

-Just one, the sitar has a one and only standard size.
+The sitar has one standard size.

-Is it safe to buy a sitar in the net?
+It is safe to buy a sitar in the net?

-Do always contact with the seller in order to confirm his knowledge about the product offered.
+Be always sure of the liability of the site you are checking.
+Any site which is offering products from incense and saris to instruments is probably not a good reference.
+Ebay and such similar sites are not recommended by us.
+Always contact the seller in order to confirm his knowledge about the product offered.
 Look for sites specialized exclusively in Indian musical instruments.